bomctl/bomctl/README.md

 `bomctl` stores SBOMs in a cache database, this allows more complex cross SBOM document operations to exist.
 This is a fundemental concept; files are not directly modified, the cache is.

-`bomctl` uses the [protobom library](https://github.com/protobom/protobom) to store the SBOM component graph in a SBOM format agnostic manner.
+`bomctl` uses the [protobom library](https://github.com/protobom/protobom) to store the SBOM component graph in an SBOM agnostic format.
 When you interact with the `bomctl` cache, you are interacting with the [protobom library](https://github.com/protobom/protobom).

 - SBOMs are read and loaded into the cache
   - [fetch](#fetch)